kiyoad/docker-xvfb-jp/README.md

         1. Connect to 127.0.0.1:5900 with the VNC client on the local PC.
         1. Successful when Xfce's desktop is displayed.

-1. Choosing 'Logout' from the Xfce desktop application menu will terminate the container.
+1. Choosing 'Logout' from the Xfce desktop application menu will terminate your RDP/VNC client connetion.
+But the container does not stop.
+Container should be stopped with `docker stop xvfb`.

 ## Note